ezralaneghent/ezralaneghent.github.io/_posts/2023-08-28-welcome-back-eyeballs.md

 |:--:|
 | And now AI generated images are a thing.
 I bet that doesn't getting annoying quickly! |

-Except in my fiction, I am striving to write and rewrite every word, paragraph, and scene, to the best of my ability.
+In my fiction, I am striving to write and rewrite every word, paragraph, and scene, to the best of my ability.
 If I do that with blogging, I would have time to blog, which is what has happened: quod erat demonstrandum.

 Someone said to me Ezra - you got to stop overthinking it, just type some crap and throw it over the wall.
 Right, so here we are, at the gates of hell, where it’s written: “Abandon all hope, ye who enter here.”